erc-dharma/project-documentation/README.md

-# project-documentation
+# DHARMA Project Documentation

-DHARMA Project Documentation
+This repository is storing all the current documentation of the DHARMA Project.